MohaSetif/FormBuilder.io/README.md

 ?
 Choose a model: User
 ?
 Enter the file destination for the form: UserForm
 ?
 Enter the development framework: No Framework (HTML)

+The generated form will be saved as UserForm.html.